seanchon/beo_datastore/README.md

-# BEO Datastore
+# BEO DATASTORE

-A place to store data for use in the CEC BEO project.
+The backend codebase for NavigaDER.
+This is a Django application which handles the ingestion of utility meter energy-interval files, runs DER simulations across many meters, and calculates the net impact (ex. customer bills, GHG, procurement, etc.).
+The corresponding frontend code, which provides a user-interface for this application, is in the [navigader repository](https://github.com/TerraVerdeRenewablePartners/navigader).

-# SETUP
+## SETUP

-The following are the steps to get this project up and running for the first time.
+The following are the steps to get a development environment up and running for the first time.
+For instructions on setting up this environment in AWS, see [Deploying BEO Datastore to AWS](docs/AWS.md).

 These steps should be performed in the directory where this project has been downloaded.
 The virtual environment (virtualenv) should be built using python3.6 or later.
 These steps only need to be performed once.

 ```
 $ python -m venv <env_name>
 $ source <env_name>/bin/activate
 (<env_name>)$ pip install -r requirements.txt
-(<env_name>)$ jupyter-nbextension install rise --py --sys-prefix
-(<env_name>)$ jupyter-nbextension enable rise --py --sys-prefix
 (<env_name>)$ pre-commit install
 (<env_name>)$ brew install redis
 (<env_name>)$ pip install redis

 ```

-# SETTING ENVIRONMENT VARIABLES
+### SETTING ENVIRONMENT VARIABLES

-A handful of environment variables need to be configured on a local machine or in Elastic Beanstalk in order for the application to run.
-On a personal computer, the following should be put into a file called `.env`.
+A handful of environment variables need to be configured on a local machine.
+On a personal computer, the following should be put into a file called `.env` located in this repository's root directory.
 The environment variables will be automatically loaded, but the command `export $(<.env)` can be used to export the environment variables to your local machine.

 The following can be used with PostgreSQL.